-The first thing most people are drawn too when staring at a Kuba fabric for the first time, is always related to its pattern.
-These intricate and handmade patterns are simply breathtaking with each detail perfected down to the centimeter.
-Each cloth is typically made using a two tone color with one acting as a background and the other (brighter) acting as a foreground color in a dimensional manner.
-Each cloth depending on size, takes anywhere from three to seven days to complete involving the participation of both men and women.
+The first thing most people are drawn too when staring at a Kuba fabric for the first time is always related to its pattern.
+These intricate and handmade patterns are merely breathtaking with each detail perfected down to the centimeter.
+Each cloth is typically made using a two-tone color with one acting as a background and the other (brighter) serving as a foreground color in a dimensional manner.
+Each cloth depending on size takes anywhere from three to seven days to complete involving the participation of both men and women.
 Below are great examples of what a Kuba textile could be used for;

 Décor using Kuba Cloth

 Many of our clients will typically buy large Kuba cloths from our website to use for various interior design projects that include table runners, a process that requires cutting an original cloth down to fit any table size, Kuba picture frames which are made from square cut Kuba cloths and framed to create a unique collage finish.
 Many designers will simply take an entire Kuba cloth and hang it off a wall transforming a boring looking wall to something more cultural and distinctive.